snowdj/bradonomics.github.io/about.md

 ---
 layout: article
+title: About Brad West
-title: My Name is Brad West
+headline: My Name is Brad West
 permalink: /about/
 modified:
 excerpt: My name is Brad.
 These are my stories.